ladyfenharel/beef-and-barbarism-analysis/README.md

 # Beef and Barbarism: A Data-Driven Analysis of America's Meat Industry

-This project explores the intersection of meat consumption, colonialism, and racial capitalism in the late 19th century United States.
-Using real historical data, I created visualizations and tables that quantify beef consumption patterns and Native American land loss alongside cattle industry expansion.
+This project is an excerpt from a larger research effort examining the relationship between meat consumption, settler colonialism, and racial capitalism in 19th-century America.
+In this focused slice of the work, I use historical data to explore how beef consumption patterns and the expansion of cattle ranching were tied to Native American land dispossession and the construction of racial hierarchies.

+The visualizations here highlight two core findings:
+- A side-by-side view of Native land loss and cattle ranching growth (1865–1890)
+- Per capita beef consumption by country in 1961, reflecting global inequality rooted in colonial histories

+This notebook and report were created using Python (matplotlib, pandas) and incorporate both quantitative analysis and historical context.
+They were developed as part of my data science portfolio to demonstrate applied skills in visualization, historical data interpretation, and storytelling.

 ## 📊 Key Features
 - Historical beef consumption by region and nation (1961)